How funders can address the growing famine in Sudan

 Famines are the extreme outcome of persistent food deprivation.
 On Aug.
 1, 2024, famine was declared in Sudan at Zamzam, one of the camps for internally displaced people, home to a million people.
 CDP’s Sudan Humanitarian Crisis Fund focuses on supporting mutual aid groups and emergency response rooms (ERRs) in the country, which are working hard to address the hunger crisis.
 Now that USAID funding has been halted, most ERRs have had to shut down their feeding programs, including all 40 community kitchens in Zamzam camp.
 The crisis is growing.

-Join us for a webinar to discuss the systemic causes of hunger and the differences between famine and hunger.
-We will also explore why hunger and famine are preventable disasters.
+CDP hosted a webinar to discuss the systemic causes of hunger and the differences between famine and hunger.
+Speakers also explored why hunger and famine are preventable disasters.